lxedge/ethex/README.md

 end
 ```

-Then you can call function like `balanceOf`:
+Then you can call functions:

 ```elixir
 iex(1)> Test.USDT.symbol